eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 WARNING: Removing Keycloak breaks all remote deployments of Codewind that are using it for authentication.
 Users will no longer be able to login and will require a full redeploy to recover.

-To remove Keycloak, use the following example `cwctl` command:
+To remove Keycloak, use the following `cwctl` command:

 `cwctl remove keycloak --namespace <namespace> --workspace <workspaceID>`